jim-schwoebel/nala_assistant/README.md

 You will now be able to visit localhost (`http://127.0.0.1:8000`) to use appication.

-Note that you will need at least [1 NVIDIA V100 GPU](https://www.vultr.com/products/cloud-gpu/nvidia-a100/) to have a seamless user experience with the Bark model and various LLMs [like Dolly](https://github.com/databrickslabs/dolly).

 ### api docs (locally)
 Once you have setup the app locally, you can get to the api docs @ `http://127.0.0.1:8000/docs` (for swagger docs) or `http://127.0.0.1:8000/redoc` (for redoc).
 The recommended set of docs to use is `http://127.0.0.1:8000/docs` (swagger) as there is greater support for authentication with JSON web tokens and audio-to-audio routes.
 A screenshot is shown below of the docs to give you an idea of what they look like.
 The auto-generated docs via FastAPI make it much easier to expand the routes to your particular need as a developer.